Jyouhou/ICDAR2019-ArT-Recognition-Alchemy/README.md

 We are preparing for code releases and a detailed technical report.
 We hope our efforts will act as a stepping stone to better recognition algorithms.

 ### Team
-- Shangbang Long (龙上邦), master student at CMU MLD
+- Shangbang Long (龙上邦), master student at CMU MLD.
-- Yushuo Guan (关玉烁), master student at PKU EECS
+- Yushuo Guan (关玉烁), master student at Peking University, EECS.
-- Bingxuan Wang (王炳宣), junior undergraduate student at PKU Yuanpei College
+- Bingxuan Wang (王炳宣), junior undergraduate student at Peking University, Yuanpei College.
-- Kaigui Bian (边凯归), associate professor a PKU EECS
+- Kaigui Bian (边凯归), associate professor at Peking University, EECS.
 - Cong Yao (姚聪), algorithm team leader at MEGVII (Face++) Inc.